Search Parameters

 Passing Parameters

-Pass a dict directly to search():
+Pass keyword arguments directly to search():

 Values can be mixed — strings, integers, and floats: